daniel-pryor/LostandFound2.0/README.md

 # Lost and Found App

 Welcome to the Lost and Found app!
 This project is designed to help users find lost items or return found items to their owners.
 The app aims to create a community-driven platform where users can post about lost or found items, connect with others, and facilitate the return of belongings.
-Note: This is a remake of a group project from my time at Dev Academy

 ## User Stories